carsontang/carsontang.github.io/_posts/2017-04-29-machine-learning-and-deep-learning-resources.md

 mathjax: true
 ---

+# Advice for building good models
+* Zero-mean data is generally better than nonzero-mean data.
+If the inputs of a neuron were always positive, the gradient that'd flow out of the neuron would either be all positive or all negative.
+In 2D, this means gradient descent would take a zig-zaggy path, which is a constrained path.
+See [CS231n Lecture 5 by Andrej Karpathy](https://www.youtube.com/watch?v=gYpoJMlgyXA&t=18m38s) for more details.
 # Textbooks
 * [Deep Learning Book by Ian Goodfellow, Yoshua Bengio, Aaron Courville](http://www.deeplearningbook.org/)
 * [Neural networks and deep learning by Michael Nielson](http://neuralnetworksanddeeplearning.com/)